sellout/haskerwaul/README.md

 ### `~ (->)`, `~ (,)`, `~ All`

 Patterns like these are used when an instance has to be over-constrained.
 This way we still get to use the type parameters we want in the instance declaration and also have a way to `grep` for cases that are overconstrained, while arriving at something that works in the mean time.

+### newtypes

+Newtypes are commonly used to workaround the "uniqueness" of instances.
+However, aside from the other issues that we won't get into here, the fact that newtypes are restricted to **Hask** means that we are often very overconstrained as a result (see `~ (->)` above).

+### relations

+The way relations are currently implemented means that an `EqualityRelation` _is_ a `PartialOrder`, and since these are defined with type classes, it means the `PartialOrder` that is richer than the discrete one implied by the `EqualityRelation` needs to be made distinct via a newtype.
+And similarly, the (unique) `EqualityRelation` also needs a newtype to make it distinct from the `InequalityRelation` that it's derived from.

+See "newtypes" above.

 ### enriched categories